facebookresearch/mmf/docs/source/tutorials/concepts.md

 ## Models

 Reference implementations for state-of-the-art models have been included to act as a base for reproduction of research papers and starting point of new research.
-Pythia has been used in past for following papers:
+MMF has been used in past for following papers:

 - [Towards VQA Models That Can Read (LoRRA model)](https://arxiv.org/abs/1904.08920)